natesimon/natesimon.github.io/_news/announcement_3.md

 inline: true
 ---

-Presented our work at <a href="https://mae.princeton.edu/about-mae/events/mae-research-day-2022" target="_blank">
+I will be presenting my work at Princeton <a href="https://mae.princeton.edu/about-mae/events/mae-research-day-2022" target="_blank">
-MAE Research Day</a>.
+MAE Research Day</a>!